HB 4628

 THIS is why I fought to get HB 4628 across the finish line.
 CODIS hits matter.
 Always.
 Not only in cases where the suspect is unknown.
 All cases.
 They should be treated as valuable pieces of evidence and responded to in a timely manner.
 And victims should be notified when there is a CODIS hit.

-Had the Plano PD and/or Cameron County District Attorney treated the 2014 CODIS hit as the investigate lead it was, Molly and Megan might be alive today.
+Had the Plano PD and/or Cameron County District Attorney treated the 2014 CODIS hit as the investigative lead it was, Molly and Megan might be alive today.

 We must do better.